50 Foods to Lose Your Gut

 Want to lose your gut?
 Don't we all.
-Whether that unflattering flab around your midsection discourages you from flaunting your bod at the beach or just wearing that expensive pair of designer jeans on casual Fridays, we've all been there.
-Flaunting a muffin top—even if you're not eating one for breakfast—is something that's not easy to come to terms with, but can easily be banished with the help of these specific fat-incinerating foods.
+Whether that unflattering flab around your midsection discourages you from flaunting your bod at the beach or just being comfortable if your favorite pair of jeans, we've all been there.
+Well, now it's time to eat your way to a flatter belly.
+See, that unwanted belly fat can be banished with the help of these specific fat-incinerating foods.

 To aid in your quest of achieving a toned tummy, we've put together a list of the 50 most potent foods that'll help you get rid of the gut—and keep it off!
-Snoop through our list (heck, even print it out and use it as a grocery list!) and get to burning some extra fat fast with our best weight loss tips.
+Snoop through our list and get to burning some extra fat fast with our best weight loss tips.
 Plus, be sure to try these 22 Meals to Melt Belly Fat in 2022.

 The good gut bugs that thrive in your stomach require food to live, and one of their go-to picks are black beans!
 Gut bacteria munch on these beans' soluble fiber and then transform it into butyrate, a chemical that's been shown to increase calorie burning in mice.
 Every half a cup of black beans has over eight grams of satiating fiber, which is nearly twice as much as an apple boasts!

 Wild-caught salmon is brimming with omega-3 fatty acids, which are notorious for squashing inflammation and helping you zap unwanted belly flab.
 In fact, these healthy fats fight inflammation by increasing adiponectin levels, a hormone that boosts metabolism and burns fat.
 Stock up on this pink fish, as it's rich in both EPA and DHA, the two active forms of omega-3s.